“S’more brownies please!”

 That’s exactly what you’ll be yelling after eating these deliciously … gooey … chocolaty … brownies.
 At least, that’s what we were yelling when we ate them.
 Once a tray of these were out for our coworkers to eat, they were quickly gone!
 Now, what was that again we were yelling?
 Oh, that’s right, “S’more brownies, please!”

 This is a Bronner’s Blog original recipe!
-So make sure to print or save this page!
+So make sure to print, save and PIN this page!
 Believe us, you WILL NOT regret it.

 Graham Cracker Crust

 – 1 box of brownie mix (choose whichever brand you prefer)

 1. Preheat oven to 350 F. Line a 9×9 square baking dish with parchment paper.

 2. Mix together crushed graham crackers and melted butter until well combined.
 Press into bottom of baking dish.
 Place dish in the freezer for 10 minutes to set.

 3. Mix brownies as directed on the box.

 4. Take the baking dish out of the freezer and pour brownie batter on top of crust.
 Bake in oven as directed on the box.

 5. Once brownies are done, let cool for 30 minutes.